Uber shareholders discuss stock sale to SoftBank, others: Bloomberg

 2 Min Read

-(Reuters) - Uber Technologies Inc's shareholders and its board, led by venture capital firm Benchmark, have discussed selling some of their shares to Masayoshi Son's SoftBank Group Corp (9984.T) and other potential investors, Bloomberg reported, citing people familiar with the matter.
+(Reuters) - Uber Technologies Inc's shareholders and its board, led by venture capital firm Benchmark, have discussed selling some of their stock to Masayoshi Son's SoftBank Group Corp (9984.T) and other potential investors, Bloomberg reported on Friday, citing people familiar with the matter.

+However, a CNBC report said Softbank was not in discussions to buy stock in the ride-hailing service.

-The news follows a Wall Street Journal report earlier in the day that the company's biggest rival in Southeast Asia, Grab, was raising as much as $2 billion in funding from SoftBank and China's top ride-hailing firm Didi Chuxing.
+The reports came after the Wall Street Journal earlier in the day said Uber's biggest rival in Southeast Asia, Grab, was posed to raise as much as $2 billion in funding from SoftBank and China's top ride-hailing firm Didi Chuxing.

 Uber has been facing a number of setbacks, including accusations of a sexist work culture and driver protests, that culminated in the departure of co-founder and Chief Executive Travis Kalanick last month.